 How to Determine Size

 The most common mistake people make when buying an area rug is choosing a size that is too small for their space.
 Often, they have just spent a good deal of money on a new hard surface flooring underneath, such as hardwood or laminate, and they can't bear the thought of covering up too much of it.
 This is an understandable concern.
 But rather than hide the floor underneath, an area rug will set it off, enhancing its beauty.

 I usually recommend deciding on the appropriate size of rug based on your furniture configuration, not based on the room size.
 There are no hard and fast rules for specific room sizes, such as requiring a certain amount of floor be visible around the edge of the room (except for rooms with no furniture; see below).
 Rather, to determine the best rug size for your space, consider your furniture placement.

 Check out these articles for tips on choosing the proper rug size for each room:

 Hallway and Foyer

-For areas of the home that have no furniture, such as hallways and foyers, rug size can be determined based on how much floor to leave exposed around the edges of the room.
-For large areas, a bit more of the floor can show; usually anywhere from twelve inches up to twenty-four inches.
-For smaller areas, decrease that amount; eight or six inches could be enough.
+For areas of the home that have no furniture, such as hallways and foyers, rug size can be determined based on how much floor space to leave exposed around the edges of the room.
+For large areas, a bit more of the floor can show; usually anywhere from 12 inches up to 24 inches.
+For smaller areas, decrease that amount; 8 or 6 inches could be enough.